-The delineation of phases, steps, and their corresponding nomenclature adhered closely to the procedural framework of radical prostatectomy coupled with bilateral extended lymphadenectomy.
-This categorization gained validation through the comprehensive insights outlined in the 12th edition of Campbell-Walsh Urology (\cite{campbell_2020}).
-Within this framework, defining surgical phases involved recognizing distinctive stages within the surgical process, each occurring singularly and without repetition.
+We categorize phases and steps as long-term reasoning tasks, following the temporal breakdown outlined in~\cite{misaw}.
+The definitions of phase and step categories and their respective nomenclature adhered to the procedural framework of radical prostatectomy with bilateral extended lymphadenectomy, as validated by the guidelines in \cite{campbell_2020}.
+Within this framework, defining surgical phases involved establishing the main stages within the surgical process, each occurring singularly and with minimum repetition.
 In contrast, surgical steps refer to specific acts undertaken during the surgical process, often occurring multiple times.
-The aggregation of multiple steps formed a phase and the determination of the number of phases correlated with the sequential execution of surgical steps.
+Hence, the aggregation of multiple steps forms a phase and the length of a phase correlates with the amount of steps.

-We then established the sequencing and hierarchy of phases based on standardized steps intrinsic to Robot-Assisted Radical Prostatectomy, a procedural protocol routinely practiced at Fundación Santa Fé de Bogotá.
-Subsequently, our surgical team reviewed the initial version of the phases and steps categories and hierarchies, involving scrutiny by two experienced urologists with specialized proficiency in Robotic-Assisted Surgery.
-This collaborative evaluation facilitated the refinement of the defined phases and steps, ensuring alignment with the intricate aspects of the surgical technique.
-The final set of phases and steps categories is portrayed in Table~\ref{tab:categories}, and the hierarchical structure of phases and steps is visually represented in Figure~\ref{fig:dendogram} in the Supplementary Material.
+We then established the sequencing and hierarchy of phase and step categories based on standardized stages of Robot-Assisted Radical Prostatectomy, as routinely practiced at Fundación Santa Fé de Bogotá.
+Subsequently, two urologists specializing in Robotic-Assisted Surgery reviewed and refined the final category sets, which we portray in Table~\ref{tab:categories}, and their hierarchical structure is visually represented in Figure~\ref{fig:dendogram} in the Supplementary Material.

 After establishing the labels and hierarchies of the long-term tasks, we conducted an annotation procedure that involved a team of two urologist residents specializing in transperitoneal radical prostatectomy surgeries.
-The annotation team independently annotated each surgical video, defining specific timestamps for the start and end times of phases and step intervals down to the hour, minute, and second, resulting in two annotations per video.
-In the case of the eight previously annotated surgeries, these were annotated by the team once more, resulting in two sets of annotations per surgery as well.
-When discrepancies arose between the annotations, the resident annotators collectively reviewed and reconciled differences to establish a consensus regarding the definitive delineation of phases and steps.
+Each resident independently annotated all surgical videos, defining specific timestamps for the start and end times of phases and step intervals down to the hour, minute, and second, resulting in two annotations per video.
+In the case of the eight previously annotated surgeries, these were annotated by the team once more, also resulting in two sets of annotations per surgery.
+When discrepancies arose between the annotations, the resident annotators collectively reviewed and reconciled differences to establish a consensus on the final annotations.